-The week of May 1-5, 2017 is Teacher Appreciation Week and we’ve got a list of ideas to help show teachers some LOVE!
+The week of May 6-10, 2019 is Teacher Appreciation Week for Polk County Public Schools and we’ve got a list of ideas to help show teachers some LOVE!
+(Note – some private and charter schools may celebrate different weeks)

 While teachers deserve appreciation all year long, this is the time of year that we make an effort to give them a small token of appreciation for spending an entire year with our kiddos.
 For teaching them reading, writing, math, science, and hopefully plenty of life-skills that will stick with them for years to come.
 For taking care of their needs for 6-7 hours a day.
 For thinking outside the box and trying to make learning fun.
 Something that says a huge THANK YOU, even though thank you often feels like it isn’t really enough.